UNIVERSITY OF PENNSYLVANIA - School of Social Policy & Practice

 MSW/Certificate in Jewish Communal Service

-The Master of Science in Social Policy (MSSP) offers both a full- and part-time option, as well as four dual degree programs.
-This program prepares students for leadership positions in policy leadership positions in government, philanthropic foundations, research institutes, and more.
+The Master of Science in Social Policy (MSSP) offers both a full- and part-time option, as well as five dual degree programs.
+This program prepares students for policy leadership positions in government, philanthropic foundations, research institutes, and more.
 Students learn to use policy to increase equality, promote equity, and forge social change.
 The MSSP + Certificate in Data Analytics also provides students with core training and skills in the conceptual foundations of data analytics, programming of data structures, applications of machine learning and predictive analytics, spatial analytics, and the data processing techniques for web scraping and data visualization for a broader public audience.

 The Clinical Doctorate in Social Work (DSW) is intended for clinicians with at least two years post-MSW experience who want to remain clinicians or teach clinical social work practice.
 Penn's DSW is an intensive online program that enables students to complete the course work and dissertation in three years, without career disruption.